sh-rey/game_development/README.md

 # game_development
+Requirements : C++
-This is a game called tictactoe.It is a single player vs computer game.
+This is a game called tictactoe.
+It is a single player vs computer game.